Last fact-checked: 14 March 2020

 Trekking and hiking enthusiasts will be spoilt for choice, whether striking out alone or with organized tour companies.
 Mountain biking, canyoning, rock climbing, windsurfing, kite surfing and scuba diving are just some of the other high-octane activities on offer, as well as bird-watching and golfing.

 Devotees of that other 21st-century pastime—shopping—will be tempted by the array and quality of goods on offer, along with low prices.
 Bartering is part of the fun, especially if you can manage to get up to two-thirds off the original price on tailoring, textiles, jewelry and local handicrafts.

 The American influence in the mid-twentieth century gave rise to a need for quality dental care.
 Today, Vietnam boasts a small but highly qualified group of dentists that provide excellent basic and complex care for local and international patients alike.
 For dental tourists, savings of up to 75% are not unusual.

 The furthest east country of the Indochina Peninsula in Southeast Asia, Vietnam borders China in the north, Laos in the west and Cambodia in the southwest.
 To the east is the South China Sea, referred to as the East Sea in Vietnam.

 (Image by Konstantin Krismer)

 Professional memberships of recognizable international organizations, while not a pre-requisite, may be a deciding factor for some patients.
 As the world becomes a smaller place, so healthcare professionals and institutions are keen to demonstrate they are up-to-date with knowledge, skills and standards.
-Increasingly you will find Vietnamese affiliates of, for example, the American Dental Association, the International Congress of Oral Implantologists, the International Standards Organization and, for hospitals, accreditation by the Joint Commission International.
+Increasingly you will find Vietnamese affiliates of, for example, the American Dental Association, the International Congress of Oral Implantologists, the International Standards Organization and, for hospitals, international accreditation by the Joint Commission International.

 Reputable dental and medical clinics in Vietnam have modern technology, skilled and highly-trained doctors and dentists (many of whom have been trained internationally in the US, Australia or Japan) and the professionalism that international visitors expect.